Beef

 Promoting Sustainable Ranching

-Through the Sustainable Livestock Initiative, WWF collaborates with farmers and ranchers around the world to identify and accelerate the use of more ecologically and economically sustainable management practices.
+Through the Sustainable Ranching Initiative, WWF collaborates with farmers and ranchers around the world to identify and accelerate the use of more ecologically and economically sustainable management practices.
 The Initiative is working in key beef production areas such as the Northern Great Plains, the Chihuahua Desert, Australia, Argentina, and southern Africa to increase the uptake of best practices.

 Florida Ranchlands Environmental Services Project (FRESP)

 In the Northern Everglades region of Florida, WWF worked with ranchers to establish the Florida Ranchlands Environmental Services Project (FRESP) in 2005.
-This collaborative, entrepreneurial endeavor designed a “payment for environmental services” (PES) approach to improving water retention and reducing nutrient loads on ranchlands.
-FRESP is now coming to a close after successfully informing the launch of the Northern Everglades-Payment for Environmental Services (NE-PES) project of the South Florida Water Management District.
+This collaborative, entrepreneurial endeavor designed a “payment for environmental services” approach to improving water retention and reducing nutrient loads on ranchlands.
+FRESP is now coming to a close after successfully informing the launch of the Northern Everglades-Payment for Environmental Services project of the South Florida Water Management District.